yogeshhk/TeachingDataScience/README.md

 * Run make bat for the course you need.
 Inside, its just a texify command, so you can modify it as per your OS.
 * You can compile individual "Main_Workshop/Seminar_<course>_CheatSheet/Presentation.tex" also using your LaTeX system.
 * Instead of these given driver files, you can have your own main files and include just the *content.tex files.

+### How to Contribute
+* Go to 'LaTeX' folder.
+* Copy your images into 'images' folder and source code to 'src' folder
+* Sample files are kept to copy and modify, they are `Main_Sample_Presentation.tex`, `Main_Sample_CheatSheet.tex`, both of them call `sample_content.tex`.
+* Fill your material directly in the content file or have further organization into multiple files and then `input` them in the content file.

 ## Disclaimer:
 * Author (firstnamelastname at yahoo dot com) gives no guarantee of the correctness of the content.
 Notes have been built using lots of publicly available material.